halimdakir/halimdakir/README.md

 </p>

-Software Engineer who enjoys solving practical problems and building projects that actually work.
+Software Engineer who enjoys solving practical problems and building projects.
 I’m always curious and eager to learn new technologies.

 ---